herecomesfed/mars-rover/README.md

 ##### Private Methods

--\_changeDirection(instruction:string): Turns the rover based on the instruction -\_moveRover(instruction: string): Move the rover based on the instruction (F: direction + 1, B: direction - 1) -\_isThereObstacle: Checks if rover will touch an obstacle receiving the next command -\_updateRoverOutput: Will update the rover when a set of commands is finished
+- `_changeDirection(instruction: string):` Turns the rover based on the instruction.
+- `_moveRover(instruction: string):` Move the rover based on the instruction (F: direction + 1, B: direction - 1).
+- `_isThereObstacle():` Checks if rover will touch an obstacle receiving the next command.
+- `_updateRoverOutput():` Will update the rover when a set of commands is finished.

 ##### Public Methods

--\_readInstructions(instruction:string): Read and perform a single instruction -\_startSimulation(callbackAfterSingleCommand: function, callbackAfterRowOfCommands: function, callbackAfterLoop: function): Read and perform all instructions, then provide an output string
+- `_readInstructions(instruction: string):` Read and perform a single instruction.
--\_Accepts three optional callback function for each stage of the simulation (after each command, after a string of commands, after simulation)
+- `_startSimulation(callbackAfterSingleCommand: function, callbackAfterRowOfCommands: function, callbackAfterLoop: function):` Read and perform all instructions, then provide an output string.
+Accepts three optional callback functions for each stage of the simulation (after each command, after a string of commands, after simulation).

 ##### Getters

--getPosition(): return the rover (x,y) -getDirection(): return the rover direction -getFullPosition(): return the rover (x,y,direction)
+- `getPosition():` Returns the rover's position as (x, y).
+- `getDirection():` Returns the rover's direction.
+- `getFullPosition():` Returns the rover's full position as (x, y, direction).

 ### Mars